gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 *(Please add your implementation summary review here)*
 ### Class diagrams
 (*Class diagrams and their discussion in natural language.*)
+The **boundary** stereotype is used for modelling communication boundaries, not to be mistaken with interface, which is used in the diagram to show java interfaces that are implemented by classes.

 #### Enter map
 ![img_2.png](img_2.png)